gamalon/chimple2/README.md

 chimple2
 ========

-**Demos Quick Start**:
-Clone the repository and find the releases/chimple-(version).jar file, or download the JAR from below.
-Then simply run the JAR file (on many operating systems, this can be done by double-clicking) and the demo chooser window will appear.

 **Java Developer Quick Start**:
 Clone the repository and write a class that extends ChimpleProgram.
 You will be required to implement the `run(Object... args)` function.
 Write your probabilistic program here (for your first program, try a simple coin model).
 For help, see the demos.